isomerpages/psd-psc-annual-report/pages/constitutional-roles.md

 </p>
 <p>Cases under the latter two categories are collectively known as being
 under “the Directions”.</p>
 <p><em>^Officers may be disciplined under the Regulations when it involves serious misconduct, where the possible penalties include a dismissal or a demotion.
 For less serious misconduct, officers may be disciplined under the Directions or Prisons Directions, as appropriate.
-The PSC has delegated to the Permanent Secretaries/ Commissioner of Prisons part of its functions pertaining to the discipline of officers for minor misconduct.</em>
+The PSC has delegated to the Permanent Secretaries/Commissioner of Prisons part of its functions pertaining to the discipline of officers for minor misconduct.</em>
 </p>
 <p>A total of 151 new disciplinary cases were reported to the PSC in 2024.
 Together with 83 cases that were brought forward from previous years, the